Patrick Chan: 2016–2017 season

 Chan and Johnson decided they would move to Vancouver in July 2016.
 She resigned in August 2016, and the move to Vancouver was put on hold.
 On September 23, 2016, Chan announced that his new coaching team would be led by Marina Zueva, and his training base would be Canton, Michigan.
 He would stay in Canton for the entire season.

 The high point of Chan's season was winning a record sixth Skate Canada title, breaking the record he had shared with Elvis Stojko, who holds five Skate Canada titles.
 For the second straight year, Chan outscored Olympic champion Yuzuru Hanyu for the victory.
-At Cup of China, he beat world bronze medallist Boyang Jin for gold.
+At the Cup of China, he beat world bronze medallist Boyang Jin for gold.
 He placed second in the short program at the Grand Prix Final but would finish fifth overall.

-Chan easily won a record–tying ninth Canadian national title.
+Chan easily won a record-tying ninth Canadian national title.

 At the 2017 World Championships, he set his new personal best in the short program of 102.13, putting himself in medal contention in third place, but dropped to fifth after the long program.
 During the season, he attempted to incorporate a quadruple Salchow into his repertoire in response to the increasing jump difficulty of his top competitors.